Bran-hoff/Climate-Crisis-Position/README.md

-# Climate Change Position Statement learning-resources
+# Climate Change Position Statement & Learning Reources
 Brought to you by the American Geophysical Society GeoHealth Section Leadership Team and Policy Committee

 2019.10.12 GeoHealth Comments Integrated in AGU Position Statement.
 This is a review version for additional commenting on GeoHealth Section edits Submitted by Aubrey Miller (President) and Claire Horwell (President-Elect) on behalf of the GeoHealth Section Leadership (October 11, 2019).
 AGU commenting period ends 2019.10.13.